operio-dev/operio-whitepaper/docs/02_market_problem.md

 Every enterprise today carries an invisible burden: decades of accumulated software debt that grows more expensive to service each year.
 Legacy ERP systems have become digital quicksand, trapping organizations in increasingly costly maintenance cycles while their AGI-enabled competitors pull ahead with every passing quarter.

 The numbers are staggering.
-Fortune 500 companies spend an average of $1.8 billion annually just maintaining legacy systems—not improving them, not adding capabilities, simply keeping them operational.
+Fortune 500 companies spend an average of $1.8 billion annually just maintaining legacy systems but without really improving them, nor adding capabilities, simply keeping them operational.
 This represents 60-70% of their total IT budgets consumed by technologies that were cutting-edge when George W. Bush was president.

 Meanwhile, the opportunity cost compounds exponentially.
 While these organizations struggle to generate basic business intelligence reports, their AGI-enabled competitors are conducting real-time market analysis, optimizing operations autonomously, and identifying revenue opportunities that traditional systems can't even perceive.